 Visit our Preparing For Your Chimney Sweep Page for further information.

 Chimney sweeping usually takes between 30 – 40 minutes.
-However, due to the nature of the work and chimneys and appliances, Pascal may encounter complications that can impede on this time.
+However, due to the unpredictable nature of the work involving chimneys / appliances / fireplaces, Pascal may encounter complications that can impede on this time.

 Whilst we endeavour to give a specific appointment time, please allow one hour either side.
 This is to accommodate unforeseen safety issues that could arise.
 Pascal carries out methodical work with thorough risk assessments and maintenance checks that require due care and attention.
 As a result, Pascal can be delayed or ahead of schedule.
 If you have any pressing appointments then we advise scheduling in an alternative appointment.

 We understand you occasionally may need to reschedule or cancel.
 Please notify us 24 hours prior to your appointment to avoid a late cancellation fee of £30.
 Exceptional circumstances are exempt.